makrai/notes/zhang20-winoWhy-acl.md

 * new task called WinoWhy, which
   * requires models to distinguish very similar plausible/wrong reasons
   * pre-trained language representation models are still struggling at WinoWhy
-  * Further experiments show that even though supervised models can achieve better performance, the performance of these models can be sensitive to the
+  * Further experiments show that even though supervised models achieve better performance, the performance of these models can be sensitive to things

 # 1 Introduction

 * Commonsense reasoning has attracted much attention in the NLP community (Levesque+ 2012; Zhou+ 2018; Ostermann+ 2018; Talmor+ 2019)
-* Winograd Schema Challenge (WSC, Levesque+ 2012), which is a hard pronoun coref
+* Winograd Schema Challenge (WSC, Levesque+ 2012) is a hard pronoun coref task
   * commonly used features (e.g., gender, plurality, and co-occurrence freq) do not have any effect
-  * Humans can solve these questions because of their shared commonsense knowled
+  * Humans can solve these questions because of their shared commonsense knowl
   * e.g. because
     ‘hungry’ is a common property of something eating things while ‘tasty’ is a common property of something being eaten